Lord Jim: Plot summary

 "Gentleman" Brown, a marauding captain notorious for his evil ways, then sails into Patusan, his small crew on the brink of starvation.
 The local defence led by Dain Waris manages to prevent the marauders from looting the village and holds them entrenched in place while Jim is away in the island's interior.
 When Jim returns, Brown deceptively wins Jim's mercy, who hesitantly negotiates to allow them to leave Patusan unobstructed, but reminds Brown that the long passage down river to the sea will be guarded by armed men.
 Cornelius sees his chance to get rid of Jim.
-He tells Brown of a side channel that will bypass most of the defenses, which Brown navigates, stopping briefly to ambush the defenders he finds out of revenge.
+He tells Brown of a side channel that will bypass most of the defences, which Brown navigates, stopping briefly to ambush the defenders he finds out of revenge.
 Dain Waris is killed, among others, and Brown sails on, leaving Cornelius behind.
 Jim's man Tamb' Itam kills Cornelius for his betrayal.
 Jim is mortified when he receives word of the death of his good friend Waris.
 He resigns himself to his earlier commitment that no villagers would be harmed and chooses not to flee.
 Jewel, who had wanted Jim to attack Brown and his ship, is distraught and begs him to defend himself and never leave her.
 Jim then goes directly to Doramin and in front of the village takes responsibility for the death of his only son.
 Devastated, Doramin uses his flintlock pistols, given him by Stein, to execute Jim by shooting him in the chest.

 On his regular route, Marlow arrives at Stein's house a few days after this event, finding Jewel and Tamb' Itam there, and tries to make sense of what happened.
 Jewel stays under the protection of Stein, who presages his own death.